Azure/reddog-containerapps/README.md

 A member of the Azure SQL family, Azure SQL supports modern cloud applications on an intelligent, managed database service.
 This resource is created for the Accounting Service, which makes use of EF Core for interfacing with the DB.

 #### Azure Blob Storage
-Azuree Blob storage is optimized for storing massive amounts of unstructured data.
+Azure Blob storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.
 Blob storage is used by the Receipt Service via Dapr Output Bindings to store order receipts.

 ### Container Apps